SchmidteServices/activeTAPI-Dyn365/docs/dyn365/kb/contact-us.md

 Please collect the information as described [here ](gather-information.md)and attach all collected information to the e-mail.
 Otherwise, we will not be able to process your request.
 {% endhint %}

 Once you have got this information, zip it and send it to [support@activeTAPI.net](mailto:support@activeTAPI.net).
-We are in UTC+1 time-zome and we will process your request a.s.a.p.
+We are in UTC+1 time-zone and we will process your request a.s.a.p.